-Ellen has lectured on New Media at the Central Academy of Fine Arts (CAFA), and the Communications and Animation University in Beijing, the Songzhuang Art Center, and universities in Wuhan and Tianjin, China.
-She participated in the first Beijing International Conference on Art Theory and Criticism at CAFA. the first Conference on Interactive Design, and the first conference on New Media Research, both at Tsinghua University and went to Ulan Bator, Mongolia to work on presentation and curatorial practices with the Blue Sun arts group and lectured at the Mongolian Fine Arts Academy at the request of the Open Academy project, supported by the Prince Claus Fund of the Netherlands.
+Ellen has taught at the Central Academy of Fine Arts (CAFA), and the Communications and Animation University in Beijing, the Songzhuang Art Center, and universities in Wuhan and Tianjin, China.
+She participated in the first Beijing International Conference on Art Theory and Criticism at CAFA. the first Conference on Interactive Design, and the first conference on New Media Research, both at Tsinghua University and went to Ulan Bator, Mongolia to work on presentation and curatorial practices with the Blue Sun arts group lecturing at the Mongolian Fine Arts Academy at the request of the Open Academy project, supported by the Prince Claus Fund of the Netherlands.
 An Asian Cultural Council Grantee she was also awarded a Canadian Banff Mountain Culture Grant to film sacred monastic dance in nomadic Tibet.
-Ellen has been both a Banff Non Fiction and a Banff Digital Media Research Residency Fellow.
-She was a four-time Vermont Studio Center Special President’s Fellow, a resident at the Great River Arts Colony in Patzcuaro, Mexico, the Repino Arts Colony in St. Petersburg, Russia, the Red Gate Artist Colony in Beijing, China, was awarded two ACO Artist Residencies in Hong Kong.
-She is an arts contributor to Time Out Beijing in English, Yishu Magazine of Contemporary Asian Art, Art Asia Pacific, Sculpture Magazine, Hyperallergic (winner of International Art Critics Association Best Blog Award), Leonardo Magazine, Performance Art Journal, Signal Culture, and Furtherfield.org.
+Ellen has been both a Banff Non Fiction and a Banff Digital Media Research Residency Fellow four-time Vermont Studio Center Special President’s Fellow, a resident at the Great River Arts Colony in Patzcuaro, Mexico, the Repino and QuartaRiata Residency of Arts & Technology in St. Petersburg, Russia, the Red Gate Artist Colony in Beijing, China, the ACO Artist Residencies in Hong Kong and Signal Culture in Oswego, NY.

-A two-time finalist for the Andy Warhol/Creative Capital Arts Writers Grant, she is an editor-at-large for The Brooklyn Rail, a magazine of politics, art and culture which won the Andy Warhol/Creative Capital Publishing Grant.
+A two-time finalist for the Andy Warhol/Creative Capital Arts Writers Grant, she was and editor-at-large for The Brooklyn Rai for eighteen years, a magazine of politics, art and culture which won the Andy Warhol/Creative Capital Publishing Grant.
 A Breadloaf Writer’s Conference Scholar recommended by the late poet Allen Ginsberg, she attended The Provincetown Fine Arts Work Center and The Iowa Writer’s Workshop.
 Ellen studied at The School of The Museum of Fine Arts, Boston, The International Center of Photography (ICP), Telematic Art at the University of Calgary, Canada, and anthropological film at Harvard University.
 She was the photographer for Harvard Medical School as part of an American Institute of Indian Studies grant researching Tibetan Tumo or heat yogis.